 1989 Honorable Mention: Storm Front by Billy Joel

-Billy Joel’s Storm Front features one of his three number one hits – “We Didn’t Start the Fire.”
+Billy Joel’s Storm Front features one of his three number one hits – “We Didn’t Start the Fire,” a politically-charged anthem that shaped the decade.
 Some themes from Storm Front include historical and political events and stories, such as in the song “Leningrad,” as well as the ups and downs of Joel’s emotional life.

 The eighties were filled with some of the best music of the 20th century.
-With major musical styles coming to popularity in the decade, such as hip hop, electronic, and more, and with the invention of the Walkman, it’s no wonder that people consumed so much music in the eighties.
+With major musical styles and new genres coming to popularity in the decade, such as hip hop, grunge, electronic, and more, and with the invention of the Walkman, it’s no wonder that people consumed so much music in the eighties.
 What are some of your favorite songs from the eighties?